-(4) "Audit" may refer to or include annual financial and compliance audit, special audit, attestation engagement, performance audit, forensic audit or AUP, unless otherwise specified.
+[(4)] (5) "Audit" may refer to or include annual financial and compliance audit, [special audit,] or attestation engagement, [performance audit, forensic audit or AUP,] unless otherwise specified.

+(6) "Audit documentation" means the record of procedures performed, relevant evidence obtained, and conclusions reached (terms such as working papers or workpapers are also sometimes used).

+[(5)] (7) "Auditor" means independent public accountant performing audit or attest work as defined in the Public Accountancy Act.

-- (5) "Auditor" means independent public accountant. - (6) "AICPA" means American institute of certified public accountants. - (7) "AU-C" means U.S. auditing standards-AICPA (Clarified). - (8) "AUP" means agreed upon procedures. - B. Definitions beginning with the letter "B": [RESERVED]
+[(6)] (8) "AICPA" means American institute of certified public accountants.

+[(7)] (9) "AU-C" means U.S. auditing standards-AICPA (Clarified).

+A.
-C. Definitions beginning with the letter "C":

-- (1) "CPA" means certified public accountant. - (2) "CPE" means continuing professional education. - (3) "CYFD" means the New Mexico children youth and families department.
+- [(8)] (10) "AUP" means agreed upon procedures. - B. Definitions beginning with the letter "B": [RESERVED] - C. Definitions beginning with the letter "C": - (1) "CPA" means certified public accountant. - (2) "CPE" means continuing professional education. - (3) "CUSIP" means committee for uniform securities identification procedures, the unique identification number assigned to all stocks and registered bonds in the United States and Canada by the committee on uniform securities identification procedures.

-D. Definitions beginning with the letter "D":

-- (1) "DFA" means the New Mexico department of finance and administration. - (2) "DOH" means the New Mexico department of health. - (3) "DOT" means the New Mexico department of transportation.

-E. Definitions beginning with the letter "E": "ERB" means the New Mexico education retirement board.

-F.
+[(3)] (4) "CYFD" means the New Mexico children youth and families department.

-- Definitions beginning with the letter "F": - (1) "FCD" means financial control division of the department of finance and administration. - (2) "FDIC" means federal deposit insurance corporation. - (3) "FDS" means financial data schedule.

-G. Definitions beginning with the letter "G":

-(1) "GAAP" means accounting principles generally accepted in the United States of
+- D. Definitions beginning with the letter "D": - (1) "DFA" means the New Mexico department of finance and administration. - (2) "DOH" means the New Mexico department of health. - (3) "DOT" means the New Mexico department of transportation. - E. Definitions beginning with the letter "E": - (1) "ECECD" means the New Mexico early childhood education and care department. - (2) "ERB" means the New Mexico education retirement board. - F. Definitions beginning with the letter "F": - (1) "FCD" means financial control division of the department of finance and administration. - (2) "FDIC" means federal deposit insurance corporation. - (3) "FDS" means financial data schedule. - G. Definitions beginning with the letter "G": - (1) "GAAP" means accounting principles generally accepted in the United States of